iyesogie/Diversity--In--Tech/README.md

 https://github.com/cirlabs/Silicon-Valley-Diversity-Data

-We used 4 sources for this analysis.
+We used 3 data sources for this analysis.

-EEO_2016.csv provides detailed information on gender, race/ethnicity, and job type the companies that said yes in 2016_EEO_Release_Status.csv
+* EEO_2016.csv provides detailed information on gender, race/ethnicity, and job type the companies that said yes in 2016_EEO_Release_Status.csv

-2016_EEO_Release_Status.csv provides a list of the 211 that completed the survey.
+* 2016_EEO_Release_Status.csv provides a list of the 211 that completed the survey.
 It indicates if 2016 EEO data was publicly shared or not.

-Distributions_data_2016.csv provides percentages for gender, race/ethnicity, and job type for the 211 companies that completed.
+* Distributions_data_2016.csv provides percentages for gender, race/ethnicity, and job type for the 211 companies that completed.
 It does not provide data by name for the companies that did not release their 2016 EEO.

-Transformation & Load
+### Transformation & Load
 We combined EEO_2016.csv and Distrubutions_data_2016.csv to create our database.
 Following the cleaning process, the database contained more than 4,000 rows.
 We then exported the database as a CSV file to create our visuals and analyze the results of three machine learning inquires.